The Australian income year for tax purposes consists of the 12-month period from 1 July to 30 June.

 Topics of focus for tax authorities

-During the year, the ATO periodically releases its compliance focus areas that are attracting its attention.
+During the year, the ATO periodically releases its specific compliance focus areas that are attracting its attention.
 The following are current areas of focus for the ATO:

 - Work-related expense claims (e.g. overnight travel, motor vehicle expenses for travel between home and work, work-related proportion of use for computers, phones and electronic devices).